tlswg/tls13-spec/draft-ietf-tls-rfc8446bis.md

 a certificate chain of its choice that may include algorithms that are not known to be supported by the peer.
-This fallback chain SHOULD NOT use the deprecated SHA-1 hash algorithm in general, but MAY do so if the peers's advertisement permits it, and MUST NOT do so otherwise.
+This fallback chain SHOULD NOT use the deprecated SHA-1 hash algorithm in general, but MAY do so if the peer's advertisement permits it, and MUST NOT do so otherwise.
 Clients MAY send a fallback chain as above, or continue the handshake anonymously.